Sti2nd/sti2nd.github.io/_drafts/2021-08-26-learnings-from-failed-project.md

 Probably not every one of these suggestions could be used when doing a project fast, but I am not experienced enough to know which can be skipped.

+### Plan the API before implementation

+In order for developers to develop different parts of a system at the same time and be able to integrate it later they need to agree on something up front.
+I believe it is common to design the APIs that connects server with client before implementation.
+We ended up implementing several routes for performing the exact same operation.
+For example client 1 would call route 1 and client 2 would call route 2 and they would pass in the exact same data to the route which would essentially do the exact same operation.

-### Let back-end decide on API
+### Be strict about API changes

-Of course the API needs to be discussed with all the front ends in mind to cover their needs.
-In this project the people working on the front end had different needs and introduced a lot of scope creep.
-The people creating the API (like me) should have said no to several routes.
+In this project the different clients had different needs and introduced changes mid-implementation.
+It often turned out that each change in the client was a much bigger change (or addition) in the back end.
+I knew some of the changes could have been solved by doing two requests on the client instead instead of one.
+Sadly, we instead spent two weeks on simplifying it to one route on backend.
+Given that the back-end was way behind schedule, trading off backend-time for client-time was a bad decision.
+The people creating the API (like me) should have said no to several new routes and route changes.

-### Plan the API ahead

-The API should be planned ahead and thought through.
-We ended up implementing several different
+Since we were poorly organized I am unsure if the right people (tech lead?) took a decision on these changes at all.
+In some cases I know the people working on the client told a random person working on server (like me) what their needs were and the changes was then incorporated without much thinking.
+If we should have been strict about API changes with the organization we had, all back-end people would have to know that they should be strict.
+Personally, as one of 10 junior developers in a large scale project I didn't feel at that time that I had the knowledge nor mandate to deny changes from the people working on the client.

 ### Better project management